-Can the Bible actually provide parenting insights for harried and frantic parents, desperate to raise their children right?
+You won't believe how this book provides parenting insights for harried and frantic parents, desperate to raise their children right.

 I hit the lowest point of my parenting journey after the birth of our second son.
 I was struggling to manage a sleepless newborn and an emotional toddler.
 I felt like I was adrift in a flimsy boat without an anchor, tossed about by the waves of parenting “shoulds” and “shouldn’ts”.

 We live in a swirling sea of advice and information.
 We are desperately trying to keep up with the 10 Things Every Parent Must Know, the 12 Mistakes New Parents Make and the 17 Habits of Highly Happy Families.
 But we just end up feeling confused by conflicting advice, guilty about our imperfections and afraid of damaging our children.

 According to Sue Palmer, author of Toxic Childhood, this is typical: “Most parents are frantically doing their best in a world where the goal posts are not just moving—they’ve actually disappeared. . . .
 In a world of tumultuous change, confidence is thin on the ground.
 The moral and social certainties [of previous generations] have disintegrated, and there seems to be nothing to put in their place.”

 When I was desperate for guidance, I reached for the ancient wisdom of my ancestors—the Bible.
 I was sick of the internet’s fickle fads and craving the kind of unchanging, timeless wisdom that my grandmothers gave.

 I came to the Bible looking for little pieces of advice, but I found something much better.
 The Bible showed me a grand vision—a “big picture”—that has put life and parenthood into perspective.
 Its message helped me to find the clarity, confidence and courage I needed to raise the next generation.